Most people correlate hypoglycemia (low blood sugar) with diabetes.

 If your symptoms don’t dissipate within 15 minutes, consume another 15 grams of carbohydrates.

-If dealing with sugar crashes on a regular basis, you will need to make some long-term diet modifications to address the issue.
+If dealing with blood sugar crashes on a regular basis, you may need to make some long-term diet modifications to address the issue.

-- Eat smaller, frequent meals that contain protein: Snack throughout the day with foods that contain some protein (i.e., boiled eggs, nuts, etc), or eat something every two to three hours.
+- Eat smaller, frequent meals that contain protein: Snack throughout the day with foods that contain some protein (i.e. boiled eggs, cheese, nuts, seeds, etc), or eat something every two to three hours.
 Protein provides satiety and above a certain point raises your blood sugar, but not so abruptly as simple sugars do.
-Protein-filled snacks give greater blood sugar stability than snacks rich in simple sugars and/or starch.
+Protein-filled snacks give greater blood sugar stability than snacks rich in simple sugars and / or starch.

 - Avoid high-sugar snacks, such as fruit, without combining them with fat: Fruits are delicious, hydrating, nutrient-dense and full of fiber.
-Unfortunately, some of them contain very high amounts of natural sugar (fructose and glucose), which can disrupt your blood sugar homeostasis.
-Consuming some fat with your fruit will ensure better absorption of the fat-soluble vitamins found in them (A, D, E, K) and will delay gastric emptying, and the absorption of their sugars into the circulation.
+Unfortunately, some of them contain very high amounts of natural sugars (fructose and glucose), which can disrupt your blood sugar homeostasis.
+Consuming some fat with your fruit will also ensure better absorption of the fat-soluble vitamins found in them (A, D, E, K) and will delay gastric emptying (and thus, the absorption of sugars into the circulation).

-- Eat a smartly-designed, balanced diet.
-Not matter if you follow a plant-based or animal-based approach, your diet should provide you with all the protein, fats, carbs, micronutrients and antioxidants your body needs to thrive.
-Some people witness their blood sugars to be steadier with a high-carb diet rich in whole, fresh, fruits, vegetables, nuts and seeds (Carbo/Vegetarian Types), others with a high-protein, high-fat approach rich in animals products- meat, fish, eggs, dairy, offal (Protein/Keto Types), while others with a mixed approach rich in both plants and animals (Mixed/Mediterranean Types).
-In case you don’t know the metabolic type you belong to, you can determine it here.
+- Eat a balanced diet: No matter what diet you follow, it should provide you with all the macros (protein, fats, carbs) and micros (vitamins, minerals, trace elements) your body needs to thrive.
+Some people witness their blood sugars to be steadier with a high-carb diet rich in whole fruits and vegetables, nuts and seeds.
+Other people notice better results with a high-protein, high-fat approach rich in animals products – meat, fish, eggs, dairy, organ meats (offal), while others with a mixed approach rich in both plant and animal foods.

 - Limit your alcohol intake: Moderate amounts of alcohol can cause your blood sugar to rise.
 Excess alcohol, however, can decrease your blood sugar levels, causing hypoglycemia, and even make your values reach dangerously low levels.
 When you drink alcohol always eat something at the same time to prevent these issues.